-Since your vacation time is precious, we would like to suggest an itinerary for your stay, to ensure that you will experience the best of what Nantucket has to offer.
-While you could spend weeks here and still feel there’s more to see and do, we will outline a five day plan for you to consider.
-Keep in mind, Nantucket is a relatively small Island, about 15 miles by 4 miles, with an extensive bike path system and our Town is perfect for walking, so you don’t need to bring your car.
+While you could spend weeks here and still feel there’s more to see and do, we will outline a five-day plan of activities and attractions for you to consider.
+Since your vacation time is precious, this itinerary can help to ensure that you will experience the best of what Nantucket has to offer.
+Keep in mind, Nantucket is a relatively small Island, about 15 miles by 4 miles, with an extensive bike path system, and our town is perfect for walking, so you don’t need to bring your car.

-After a delicious breakfast and good conversation with new friends, rent bicycles at Cook’s or Youngs bike shop which is just around the corner and plan a day trip to the beautiful east end village of Siasconset.
-The best way to go is via the new Polpis road bike path which offers scenic views of the central moorlands and cranberry bogs.
-Stop by the Nantucket Lifesaving museum and take a photo of the adjacent marshlands, harbor and wildlife.
+After a delicious breakfast and good conversation with new friends, rent bicycles at Cook’s or Youngs bike shop, which is just around the corner and plan a day trip to the beautiful east-end village of Siasconset.
+The best way to go is via the new Polpis road bike path, which offers scenic views of the central moorlands and cranberry bogs.
+Stop by the Nantucket Shipwreck & Lifesaving Museum and take a photo of the adjacent marshlands, harbor and wildlife.
 Take a detour into the moorlands and visit Altar Rock, the highest point on the Island.
 Continue on to the village of Sconset, have lunch and take a walk around this lovely town.
 Relax on the beach.
-Look at the “real” oldest house on the Island, Auld Lang Syne.
-Detour up to the Sankaty lighthouse and take in a breathtaking view of the Atlantic ocean from the bluff.
+Look at the “real” oldest house on the Island: Auld Lang Syne.
+Detour up to the Sankaty lighthouse and take in a breathtaking view of the Atlantic Ocean from the bluff.
 Return to Nantucket town via milestone road.
 After the bike ride or after dinner, enjoy a drink on our lovely garden patio or from our deck with views of Nantucket harbor.

 Beach Day!
 Take those bikes, towels, lotion, and a good book and head out to Surfside beach on the Surfside bike path or walk to Jetties beach.
 These beaches also have regular beach shuttle service in season.
 Consider either packing up a lunch or eating at the snack bar there.
 Surfside and Jetties have facilities, as do other Island beaches.
 Other activities to consider for the day include, whale watching or seal cruise, charter fishing, a charter sail or take a walk through the Sanford Farm Wildlife preserve down to the ocean.